Last updated: February 24, 2021

 Personal Protective Equipment including Eye Protection

-All businesses or facilities must limit capacity so that every member of the public is able to maintain two metres of physical distancing from every other person, and limit the number of people occupying any room that is open to the public to 50% capacity of the particular room.
-Some businesses or facilities have additional capacity restrictions that apply beyond the general capacity requirements.
+All businesses or facilities must limit capacity so that every member of the public is able to maintain two metres of physical distancing from every other person.

 Cleaning and Disinfection